-When a company releases an MVP of their product early adopters who face the problem the company is solving will acquire the solution.
+When a company releases an MVP of their product early adopters who face the prob-

+Take the time to do further analysis and discovery before taking action on execution. lem the company is solving will acquire the solution.

 In many cases early adopters are patient as they use these solutions and are happy to provide feedback.
 They enjoy the process.